-Since inception, our operations to date have been limited to developing our Gammabody platform, financing and staffing our company, identifying and developing LAVA-051, LAVA-1207 and other product candidates, business planning and providing general and administrative support to these operations.
-Our product candidate, LAVA-051, is being evaluated in a Phase 1/2a clinical trial in chronic lymphocytic leukemia (CLL), multiple myeloma (MM) and, at later stages, acute myeloid leukemia (AML).
+Since inception, our operations to date have been limited to developing our Gammabody platform, financing and staffing our company, identifying and developing LAVA-1207 and other product candidates, business planning and providing general and administrative support to these operations.
+The Phase 1/2a clinical trial for our product candidate, LAVA-051 in chronic lymphocytic leukemia (CLL), multiple myeloma (MM) was discontinued in June 2023.
 Our solid tumor product candidate, LAVA-1207, is being evaluated in a Phase 1/2a clinical trial in metastatic castration-resistant prostate cancer (mCRPC).
 We have not yet, and may never, successfully complete a clinical trial, obtain marketing approval, manufacture commercial scale cGMP-product (including through a third party), or conduct sales and marketing activities necessary for successful product commercialization.
 Consequently, predictions about our future success or viability may not be as accurate as they could be if we had a longer operating history or a history of successfully developing and commercializing product candidates.

 In addition, as a business with a limited operating history, we may encounter unforeseen expenses, difficulties, complications, delays and other known and unknown factors.
-We will eventually need to transition from a company with a research and clinical focus to a company capable of supporting commercial activities, if any of our product candidates are approved.
+We will eventually need to transition from a company with a research and clinical focus to a company capable of supporting commercial activities, if any of our current and future product candidates are approved.
 We may not be successful in such a transition.

-We will require substantial additional funding to finance our operations to complete the development and commence commercialization of our product candidates.
+We will require substantial additional funding to finance our operations to complete the development and commence commercialization of our current and future product candidates.
 If we are unable to raise capital when needed, we could be forced to delay, reduce or terminate certain of our development programs or other operations.

-We expect our expenses to increase in connection with our ongoing activities, particularly as we continue the Phase 1/2a clinical trials for LAVA-051 and LAVA-1207, initiate later-stage clinical development, and continue to research, develop and initiate clinical trials for other product candidates and obtain and maintain intellectual property and other proprietary rights.
-In addition, if we obtain regulatory approval for any of our product candidates, we expect to incur significant commercialization expenses related to product manufacturing, marketing, sales and distribution, as well as expenses related to any milestone and royalty payment.
+We expect our expenses to increase in connection with our ongoing activities, particularly as we continue the Phase 1/2a clinical trial for LAVA-1207, initiate later-stage clinical development, continue to research, develop and initiate clinical trials for other product candidates, considering in-licensing new programs and obtain and maintain intellectual property and other proprietary rights.
+In addition, if we obtain regulatory approval for any of our current or future product candidates, we expect to incur significant commercialization expenses related to product manufacturing, marketing, sales and distribution, as well as expenses related to any milestone and royalty payment.

 Furthermore, our operations have consumed substantial amounts of cash since inception, and we expect our expenses to continue to increase in connection with the costs associated with operating as a public company.
 Accordingly, we will need to obtain substantial additional funding in connection with our continuing operations and planned research and clinical development activities.
 Because the design and outcome of our ongoing and anticipated clinical trials are highly uncertain, we cannot reasonably estimate the actual amount of resources and funding that will be necessary to successfully complete the development and commercialization of any product candidate we develop.
 Although it is difficult to forecast all of our future liquidity requirements, based on our current research and development plans, we believe that our existing cash, cash equivalents and investments will be sufficient to fund our operations through at least the next 12 months.
 Moreover, we will need to obtain substantial additional funding in connection with our continuing operations and planned research and clinical development activities.